 1 Part Cement

 There are many different joint finishes available and sometimes they are given different names dependant on what part of the world you are in.
-Some are merely for an aesthetic preference whilst others serve a purpose of shedding rain water and as such preventing freeze thaw damage.
+Some are merely for an aesthetic preference whilst others serve a purpose of shedding rain water and as such preventing freeze thaw damage and brick spalling.

-Brickwork re-pointing is the process of replacing the outer portion of mortar between the bricks within a wall.
+Brickwork repointing is the process of replacing the outer portion of mortar between the bricks within a wall.
 This is the same for walls constructed from other materials such as stone.
 There are many different joint finishes that can be applied to the mortar during re-pointing with the use of different tools or techniques.
 Some of the joint finishes available are: Flush- This is the most basic of finishes and the face of the mortar is cut or trowelled flush to that of the masonry.
-Round/Bucket Handle – This is formed as the name suggests, by the use of a bucket handle as was once used.
+Half Round/Bucket Handle – This is formed as the name suggests, by the use of a bucket handle as was once used.
 Nowadays it is more common to use a jointer.
 The jointer comes in various different sizes and this is chosen in respect to the size of bed joint it will be used on.
-Recessed- This finish is crated with a mortar rake or sometimes known as a chariot with reference to the appearance of the rake resembling a horse drawn chariot.
-This typically has a handle with two wheels which run over the surface of the masonry with a nail that is able to be adjusted for different depths, the nail removes the mortar leaving it recessed from the face.
-Weather Struck- This joint has the top portion of the joint cut/depressed from the aris of the brick above.
+Recessed - This finish is created with a mortar rake or sometimes known as a chariot with reference to the appearance of the rake resembling a horse drawn chariot.
+This typically has a handle with two wheels which run over the surface of the masonry and a nail that is able to be adjusted for different depths, the nail removes the mortar leaving it recessed from the face.
+The mortar is then ironed/jointed with a Frenchman/finger trowel Weather Struck - This joint has the top portion of the joint cut/depressed from the aris of the brick above.
 The intention for using this joint finish is to shed water in colder climates so that the freezing of water on the face of the brick is less prevalent and thus reduces spalling to the face of the masonry.

 Struck - Personally I do not like the use of this joint because it is angled down from the top of the joint and cut inwards.
 It encourages rain water to sit on the aris of the brick, but some times it must be used to match that of the existing wall.